john-savill/john-savill.github.io/index.md

 # John Savill
-*A little about me written in bare-bones markdown & HTML*
+*A little detail about me written in simple markdown & HTML*

 ***